NFL Primetime: The Blitz (2006–2016)

 Following the re-tooling of NFL Primetime, Chris Berman and Tom Jackson were given an extended segment of the Sunday night edition of SportsCenter (11 p.m.
 ET) called The Blitz.
 The segment follows the same structure as the original version of NFL Primetime, featuring Berman and Jackson using the same player nicknames, catch phrases, and back-and-forth banter as the original show.

 On January 8, 2007, Chris Berman and Tom Jackson returned to NFL Primetime to present highlights of the 2006 NFL Playoffs games between the New York Jets and the New England Patriots and the New York Giants and the Philadelphia Eagles, and they remained for the entire postseason that followed.

 ESPN has not used the NFL name or logo in the official segment name or in advertising, leading to unconfirmed rumors of not being given permission to do so by the league.
 In 2007, however, on-screen graphics surrounding the set has referred to both "The Blitz" and "NFL Blitz."

 Nike sponsored the segments in both years in 2006 and '07; it was replaced by Old Spice in 2008.

 Early SportsCenter (2008–2016)

 In 2008, an extended version of The Blitz has aired as part of SportsCenter from 7 to 8 or 8:15 p.m.
 ET.
 The hosts are Berman, Jackson, Saunders and Trent Dilfer.
 In addition to highlights, the network has extended additional game statistics, standings, and leaderboards on the right-hand portion of the screen.
 It is in direct competition to Football Night in America, although it is believed that FNIA still has the official advantage in percentage of the show devoted to highlights.
 Coincidentally, the revamp of SportsCenter came after NBC hired Dan Patrick to team with Keith Olbermann on FNIA highlights; Patrick and Olbermann were the premier anchor team on that show in the 1990s.

+NFL Primetime on ESPN+ (2019–present)

+On September 13, 2019, ESPN announced that Berman and Jackson would return for a new digital-only edition of NFL Primetime, streaming weekly throughout the NFL season on ESPN+ beginning on September 15, 2019 (in time for Week 2 highlights).
+The program streams live at 7:30 p.m.
+ET on Sundays during the regular season and is updated with highlights for the Sunday and Monday night games upon their completion.
+Playoff editions of NFL Primetime also stream on ESPN+ after the competition of each night's games; conference championship round and Super Bowl editions are also simulcast on ESPN.
+The show also features some of the same music used on the original version of NFL Primetime.

+Due to the COVID-19 pandemic, in 2020 Jackson opted out of the program.
+He was replaced by Booger McFarland; this change subsequently became permanent.